0x326/material-components-react/README.rst

 Google's Material Components for Web using React
 ================================================

+**Update:** rmwc_ is now also a complete implementation of `Material Components for the Web`_ and, as of this writing, seems to be more actively maintained than react-mc_.

 **Note:** Upon the discovery of `react-mc`_, which is an already-complete React_ implementation of `Material Components for the Web`_, this project is being discontinued in order to avoid unnecessarily duplicating work.